A Predictive Framework for Base-n Radix Sort Optimization: Analysis of Non-Comparison and Comparison Sorting Algorithms

 \section{Analysis of Non-Comparison and Comparison Sorting Algorithms}

-In this section, we compare the time complexities of standard comparison-based sorting algorithms and Base-$n$ Radix Sort (BNRS) in a more mathematical way to determine from which input size BNRS will perform better.
-The space complexity of BNRS is $O(n)$ (actually, it is $O(n+b)$ and $b$ is $n$ here)\LV{ and there is no change in that for $SLPR$ as the optimization aims to reduce only the total number of operations involved in the process}. \begin{enumerate} \item \textbf{Complexity of Standard Comparison-Based Sorting Algorithms:} Independent of the specific implementation (e.g., Merge Sort, Heap Sort, Quick Sort in average case), the lower bound for comparison-based sorting algorithms is generally: $T_{\text{}} = O(n \log n)$ where $n$ is the number of elements to be sorted and $\log n$ is typically $\log_2 n$. \item \textbf{Complexity of Base-$n$ Radix Sort (BNRS):} As derived in previous sections, the time complexity of BNRS is: $T_{\text{BNRS}} = O(n \log_n k)$ where $n$ is the number of elements, and $k$ is the maximum value in the input array. \item \textbf{Comparing the Complexities:} For BNRS to outperform comparison-based sorting algorithms, it's complexity must be asymptotically smaller, satisfying the condition: $O(n \log_n k) < O(n \log n)$. \\ Removing the common factor $n$, we get $\log_n k < \log_2 n$.\\ Converting to natural logarithm (ln) $\frac{\ln k}{\ln n} < \frac{\ln n}{\ln 2}$.\\ This gives: $\ln k < \frac{(\ln n)^2}{\ln 2}$.
-Since $\frac{(\ln n)}{\ln 2} = log_2 n$, we get $\ln k < \ln n \cdot log_2 n $.\\ Exponentiating by $e$: $k < e^{(\ln n) \cdot \log_2 n}$.
-Since $e^{\ln n} = n$, we get $k < n^{\log_2 n}$.\\

-This inequality, $k < n^{\log_2 n}$, defines the condition between $n$ and $k$ for same input size $n$ under which Base-$n$ Radix Sort (BNRS) offers a theoretically superior time complexity compared to standard comparison-based sorting algorithms.
+In this section, we compare the time complexities of standard comparison-based sorting algorithms \cite{Hoare62} and Base-$n$ Radix Sort (BNRS) to determine boundary of input size from which performance of non-comparison sorting algorithm would outperform comparison sorting algorithms. \begin{enumerate} \item \textbf{Complexity of Standard Comparison-Based Sorting Algorithms:} Independent of the specific implementation\LV{ (e.g., Merge Sort, Heap Sort, Quick Sort in average case)}, the lower bound for comparison-based sorting algorithms is generally: $T_{\text{comp}} = O(n \log n)$ where $n$ is the number of elements to be sorted and $\log n$ is typically $\log_2 n$.
+For practical purpose and benchmarking, we use {\it Introsort} \cite{intro-sort97} which is highly efficient, hybrid and stable sorting algorithm designed for practical, real-world data.
+Details on Introsort is provided in Appendix. \item \textbf{Asymptotic Crossover:} For BNRS (and SP-LSD) to outperform comparison-based sorting algorithms, it's complexity must be asymptotically smaller, satisfying the condition: $O(n \log_n k) < O(n \log n)$\SV{ $\Longrightarrow$} \LV {.
+Removing the common factor $n$, we get} $\log_n k < \log_2 n$.
+Converting to natural logarithm (ln): $\frac{\ln k}{\ln n} < \frac{\ln n}{\ln 2}$.
+This gives: $\ln k < \frac{(\ln n)^2}{\ln 2}$.
+Since, $\frac{(\ln n)}{\ln 2} = log_2 n$, we get $\ln k < \ln n \cdot log_{2} n $.
+Exponentiating by $e$, $k < e^{(\ln n) \cdot \log_2 n}$.
+Since $e^{\ln n} = n$, we get $k < n^{\log_2 n}$.
+This inequality, $k < n^{\log_2 n}$, defines the condition between $n$ and $k$ under which BNRS and SP-LSD offer a theoretically superior time complexity compared to \LV{standard} comparison-based sorting algorithms.

 \item \textbf{Practical analysis of the relation $k < n^{\log_2 n}$:}